magickworx/SideMenuKitSwiftUI/README.md

 | `selectedColor`   | `Color`         | Color at menu selected on the `slide` |
 | `backgroundColor` | `Color`         | Background color of the left area |

+## Requirements

+ - Swift 5 or later
+ - iOS 15 or later
+ - Xcode 13.4 or later

 ## License